Erwin Wurm, Fat Convertible, 2005 130 × 480 × 237 cm, Mixed media © Erwin Wurm / Bildrecht, Vienna, 2024. Photo: Vincent Everarts.

 Balcer

-Editor and writer.
-While being born, raised and currently based in Poland, she graduated from Lancaster University with a degree in Media and Cultural Studies and then spent a year at the University of Amsterdam.
-She was the first Editor-in-Chief of The Lambert, the first and only Polish student media in the UK, and worked in social media and communications.
-Currently, she helps with editing and proofreading a range of content, as well as at various film festivals, publishes film analysis and reviews, facilitating her own corner of the internet, interested in all things culture.
+Content editor & social media specialist, and writer.
+A Lancaster University graduate with a degree in Media and Cultural Studies.
+As an undergrad, she created The Lambert, the first and only Polish student media in the UK, and later worked in social media and communications.
+While interested in all things culture, she has participated in various film criticism workshops and helped at various film festivals.
+She also publishes film analyses and reviews, facilitating her own corner of the internet.
+Currently based in Poland.

 This might interest you